March Student Spotlight – Timothy Chad Davenport

 April Student Spotlight – Pete Burt

-The assistance and advice was exemplary throughout, and I found the course to be very well structured, and that it progressed in a natural, flowing manner.
-The exams were easy to access and undergo, and covered all topics relevant to their particular unit.
-I would highly recommend this course, especially to anyone outside the United States of America – there may be less opportunities to set up a business but if you manage to make it happen you will I’m sure be in great demand!
+The assistance and advice were exemplary throughout, and I found the course to be very well structured, and that it progressed in a natural, flowing manner.
+The exams were easy to access and undergo and covered all topics relevant to their particular unit.
+I would highly recommend this course, especially to anyone outside the United States of America – there may be fewer opportunities to set up a business but if you manage to make it happen you will be in great demand!